diamondap/EvilMommy/README.md

 ## Configuring ##

 Set your router URL, login name and password in EvilMommy/Config.py.
-You should also set up entries for the machines you want Mommy to control You can get the configuration information from your Linksys router's web management console.
+You should also set up entries for the machines you want Mommy to control.
+You can get the configuration information from your Linksys router's web management console.